 The Joint DR Parties in their protest to AL 3466-E-A et al. requested that language requiring a customer to state that it “does not have… a prohibited resource,” should be removed.
 As they had in their response to AL 4991-E-A et al., the Joint DR Parties reasoned that the full original sentence – that a customer, “does not have, and will not use” a prohibited resource – makes little sense, because, “if the customer has to attest that it ‘does not have’ a prohibited resource, how can it then also attest that it will not use a prohibited resource during a DR event.”

-As a remedy, in the case of AL 4991-E-A et al., the Joint DR Parties suggested that all three Utilities adopt the following attestation and contract language (JDRP additions underlined):
+As a remedy, in the case of AL 4991-E-A et al., the Joint DR Parties suggested that all three Utilities adopt the following attestation and contract language (JDRP additions underlined; Joint Utilities edits in italics):

 “____ I do not have a Prohibited Resource on-site.